CONTACT AND BIO INFORMATION FOR CANDIDATES WHO WILL

 I feel honored to work hard to stay in touch with constituents in my Assembly district, to understand the concerns of they and their families, their businesses, and their school system.

 Being in legislative leadership, I have respect for persons on all sides of the political spectrum, and always try to do my best to remember--that before I am a Republican, I am a Nevadan.
 I hope to earn your continued support as the Assemblyman for AD 25.
 Thank you...Pat Hickey

 I am told we can’t complain about the elected officials if we don’t vote.
 I vote and vote, and I’m tired of complaining; I'm running for office because something has to change.
-For the last five years, Liberals have addressed every government funding issue with a proposal to raise taxes rather than reduce the scope of Government.
-For the last five years, Liberals have exploited every human tragedy to attack the American Bill of Rights rather than address our highly medicated society.
-For the last five years, Liberals have abused and oppressed the manufacturing and raw materials industries which create jobs, develops the infrastructure, and stimulates the economy.
+For the last six years, Democrats have addressed every government funding issue with a proposal to raise taxes rather than reduce the scope of Government.
+For the last six years, Democrats have exploited every human tragedy to attack the American Bill of Rights rather than address our highly medicated society.
+For the six five years, Democrats have abused and oppressed the manufacturing and raw materials industries which create jobs, develops the infrastructure, and stimulates the economy.
 I’m running for office because I’m disgusted by what has happened to our country, our government, and our leadership.